onethawt/idaplugins-list/README.md

 * [IDA IPython](https://github.com/james91b/ida_ipython): This is a plugin to embed an IPython kernel in IDA Pro.
 The Python ecosystem has amazing libraries (and communities) for scientific computing.
 IPython itself is great for exploratory data analysis.
 Using tools such as the IPython notebook make it easy to share code and explanations with rich media.
 IPython makes using IDAPython and interacting with IDA programmatically really fun and easy.

+* [IDAngr](https://github.com/andreafioraldi/IDAngr): Use angr in the ida debugger generating a state from the current debug session

 * [IDA Patchwork](https://bitbucket.org/daniel_plohmann/idapatchwork): Stitching against malware families with IDA Pro (tool for the talk at Spring9, https://spring2014.gdata.de/spring2014/programm.html).
 In essence, I use a somewhat fixed / refurbished version of PyEmu along IDA to demonstrate deobfuscation of the different patterns found in the malware family Nymaim.

 * [IDA Ref](https://github.com/nologic/idaref): IDA Pro Full Instruction Reference Plugin - It's like auto-comments but useful.